 To insure continuous lock and to compensate for the natural tiny jitter of the 1pps signal the firmware continues to compare the phase information from the A/D converter and applies tiny changes to the 152Hz PWM output to keep everything locked.

-A couple of LEDs is signalling the status of the system.
+A couple of LEDs is signaling the status of the system.
 By the time frequency is established by simple counting the first LED is lit.
 Whenever the phase error over time has fallen under a certain range over time the second LED turns on.

 The firmware (provided here for completeness) does have a few more things going on in terms of housekeeping and monitoring but the overall function is as described.
+The code is developed in Atmel Studio but could be converted to Arduino.
+I used Atmel studio so I had easy access to the programming fuses needed to route the clock signal a external pin.

 I personally think having a lightweight fast locking frequency standard is quite nice.
 I’m not looking to achieve record accuracy I’m fine with a couple of orders of magnitude better than your standard un-locked crystal oscillator.